churlongo/TokenScope/README.md

 ## How to read the report, and what to do

 Each finding points at an action, not just a fact.

+- TS002 `alg none`: reject the token.
+An unsecured token should never be accepted on an authenticated path.
+Check why your issuer emitted it.
+- TS004 confusion risk: pin your verifier to one algorithm family per key.
+Do not let a single endpoint accept both RSA and HMAC with the same key material.
+- TS006 missing claim: decide whether the claim is truly required for this audience.
+A missing `aud` means the token is not scoped to your service.
+- TS008 expired: reject.
+If you see many, your issuer or client clocks may be wrong, or lifetimes are too short for the traffic.
+- TS011 excessive lifetime: shorten the issuer's token lifetime, or raise the policy maximum deliberately and record why.